craigedney/eol-templates-contract/docs/tutorial.md

 >
 > ![](../images/structure.png)

-## Step 2: Selecting and preparing the template
+## Step 2: Select and prepare the template

 1. Scroll down and select your template from the list.